Everything you need to know for Christmas at Kew

 Contactless Tickets: Please ensure you have your tickets ready to scan

 Rule of 6: Visit in groups of 6 or less unless same household/ support bubble

 Cancellation, exchanges and refunds

-Please be sure that you have chosen the right date and time slot when booking as Kew Gardens and See Tickets are not able to offer exchanges or refunds once tickets have been purchased.
+Please be sure that you have chosen the right entry gate, date and time slot at the time of making your booking, as Royal Botanic Gardens, Kew and See Tickets are not able to offer exchanges or refunds once tickets have been purchased.
 We are also not able to offer refunds/duplicates on unwanted/lost tickets.

 Safety and security

-For the safety and security of everyone at Christmas at Kew we will carry out full security checks at both entrance gates.
+For the safety and security of everyone at Christmas at Kew we will carry out full security checks at all entrance gates as normal.

 If you see anything suspicious or any persons acting suspiciously, please tell the nearest member of staff immediately.